ekball/poke-buff/README.md

 ## <a name="install"> Installation </a>
+After cloning the repository, you will need to install the dependencies.
 In the client, run npm install.
 In the server directory, run npm install.
 In the root directory, run npm install.
+Afterwards, run npm run seed.

+## Deployment
+Please go to https://fierce-mesa-57913.herokuapp.com/ for the deployed site.
+However, at the moment, the site does not load the app correctly, so it will need to be cloned and deployed locally.

 ## <a name="usage"> Usage </a>